Viewable With ANY Browser

 West Shrub and Flower Bed

-A branch of the main walkway leads to My Hill and separates the west bed from the rose bed.
-This ends with steps to help me climb onto My Hill.
-One additional clump of blue fescue is on the west of this walkway branch, balancing the nearby clump in the rose bed.
+A branch of the main path leads to My Hill and separates the west bed from the rose bed.
+This ends with steps to help me climb over the slough wall and onto My Hill.
+One additional clump of blue fescue is on the west of this path branch, balancing the nearby clump in the rose bed.

-In the far north-west corner of the west bed is a pineapple guava (Feijoa sellowiana).
+photo of 'Study in Black' bearded iris Adjacent to the steps is a clump of 'Study in Black' bearded iris (purple so very dark that it seems black).
+In the far north-west corner of the bed is a pineapple guava (Feijoa sellowiana, aka Acca sellowiana).
 It has abundant fruit that is quite tasty.
 If I don't cut it back every two or three years, it can grow 15 feet high and just as wide.
 I prune it to expose the interesting pattern of branches.
 Then it resembles a small, shrubby olive tree with the same gray-green leaves and pealing bark.
 In front of the guava are candytuft (Iberis sempervirens) and freesias.
-Cinquefoil (P. neumanniana) fills in the spaces.

-Extending almost from the slough wall to well south of the guava, four Artemisia 'Powis Castle' balance the Artemisia in the lawn, just across the walkway.
-Just south of the guava is a clump of Crinum powellii 'Album', an evergreen bulb that is quite fragrant when it blooms.
+Extending almost from the slough wall to well south of the guava, four Artemisia 'Powis Castle' balance the Artemisia in the lawn, just across the path.
+Just south of the guava is a clump of white Crinum (C. bulbispermum × moorei 'Album'), an evergreen bulb that is quite fragrant when it blooms.

-Next are two clumps of bearded iris: 'Study in Midnight' (such a dark, dark purplish blue that it seems black) and 'Henry Shaw' (pure white).
-When they are both in bloom next to each other, the effect is excellent.
+Next is a clump of white 'Henry Shaw' bearded iris.
+When this one and the almost black 'Study in Black' are both blooming, the effect is excellent.
 In front of the iris are white 'Mount Hood' daffodils.
 From there to the south end of the bed, 'Spencer Tracy' narcissus (orange cup with a white saucer) are scattered.

-From the middle (where the bed is quite narrow because of the curve of the walkway) to the south end of the bed, there are small myrtle bushes (Myrtus communis 'Compacta') against the wall.
-As the bed widens again at the south end, bearded iris 'Batik' (royal blue with white streaks) is along the edge.
+From the middle (where the bed is quite narrow because of the curve of the path) to the south end of the bed, there are dwarf myrtle bushes (Myrtus communis 'Compacta') against the wall.
+As the bed widens again at the south end, 'Batik' bearded iris (royal blue with white streaks) is near the edge.

-At the edge of the bed, occasional clumps of society garlic (Tulbaghia violacea) are found from north of where the bed narrows all the way to where the walkway ends at the patio.
-Throughout the bed, from the candytuft to the star jasmine, more pink clover (Persicaria capitata) and cinquefoil (Potentilla neumanniana) compete as ground covers.
+Along the edge of the bed, occasional clumps of variegated society garlic (Tulbaghia violacea 'Silver Lace') are found from north of where the bed narrows all the way to where the path ends at the patio.
+Throughout the bed, from the candytuft to the star jasmine, cinquefoil (Potentilla neumanniana) grows as a ground cover.

 *** Begin Right Sidebar ***